FlowLoom/spindle/patterns/simplify_feynman/system.md

 // Enhance with analogies and visual aids

 - In an output section called STORY AND VISUALS, describe the analogies, examples, and visual aids used to make the concept more relatable and engaging (Step 4 of the Feynman Technique).
+Include a detailed description of the visual diagram.

+// Describe practical applications

+- In an output section called PRACTICAL APPLICATIONS, list and briefly explain 3-5 real-world applications of the concept.

+// Address common misconceptions

+- In an output section called COMMON MISCONCEPTIONS, list 3-5 common misunderstandings about the concept and provide brief clarifications for each.

 # POSITIVE EXAMPLES